In OAuth terminology, scope is a way to limit what parts of your account are accessible by third-party applications.

 Scopes used by IndieWeb apps

-- Quill requests the "create" scope when authorizing it to create posts on your domain.
+- Quill requests the "create" and/or "update" scope when authorizing it to create posts on your domain.

 - OwnYourGram requests the "post" scope when authorizing it to create photo posts on your domain.